“Sanctuary Inn is to be an intentional Christian community to equip,

 refresh and restore Global Workers for Kingdom purposes.”

 At Sanctuary Inn we want to take you where you are, but we want to see you grow in wholeness and heal from brokenness.
 If you are feeling battered or discouraged, we want you well in every sense of the word.

 Sanctuary Inn is a place, but more importantly it is a team of people committed to your spiritual, emotional and physical well-being.

 There are two things about Sanctuary Inn that we believe make it unique in the spectrum of missionary care: extended stay and community based.

 Sanctuary Inn is a place where you can come with your family for an extended period of time.
 There are many places of rest available to missionaries, but many of them have a limited time you can stay.
-You may need three, six, nine months or even a year to deal with a situation that has happened in your place of service.
-Sanctuary Inn is available for an extended stay.
+You may need an extended period of time for refreshment or restoration.
+Sanctuary Inn may be available for an extended stay.

 Sanctuary Inn is community based.
 We believe strongly that God designed us to live in community and God does amazing things in community.
 God uses community as a place of healing and building friendships as well as a place of encouragement.
 You have the privacy of your own room, but we also gather for meals and at other times.
 You can make the call about what you or your family needs, but there are some expectations of living in community.

 When we say “we invite you to unpack”, we have some “unpacking resources” available to you.
 We have staff who can debrief with you and provide insights into some of you experiences.
 We have a couple that can lead you in healing prayer to help you process things from your time on the field as well as other life experiences that could be creating unhealthy patterns or responses.

 You can minister to Sanctuary Inn by participating in different projects around the property as needed.
 There is a lot of evidence pointing to the therapeutic nature of manual labor; a significant amount of processing can take place while your hands are busy with a project and your mind is free to think of the things that God is talking with you about.